 Scott Morrison has served on our board of directors since April 2020.
 From 1996 to December 2015, Mr. Morrison was a partner with Ernst & Young LLP, a public accounting firm, where he also served as U.S. Life Sciences Leader from 2002 to December 2015.
 Mr. Morrison has served on the board of directors of Corvus Pharmaceuticals Inc., a biopharmaceutical company, since December 2015, IDEAYA Biosciences, Inc., a biotechnology company, since July 2018, Audentes Therapeutics, Inc., a biotechnology company, from December 2015 through its sale to Astellas Pharma Inc. on January 15, 2021, Global Blood Therapeutics, Inc., a biopharmaceutical company, since December 2015, and Escape Bio, Inc., a biotechnology company, since October 2020.
-Mr. Morrison has also held roles on the boards of directors of numerous other life sciences Association, the Biotech Institute and the Emerging Companies Section of the Biotechnology Innovation Organization.
-He holds a B.S. in Business Administration from the University of California, Berkeley and is a certified public accounting as well as many years of governance experience gualifies him to serve on our board of directors.
+Mr. Morrison has also held roles on the boards of directors of numerous other life sciences industry organizations.
+Mr. Morrison has previously served on the boards of directors of the Life Sciences Foundation, the California Life Sciences Association, the Biotech Institute and the Emerging Companies Section of the Biotechnology Innovation Organization.
+He holds a B.S. in Business Administration from the University of California, Berkeley and is a certified public accountant (inactive).
+Our board of directors believes that Mr. Morrison's 40 years of experience serving life sciences companies and in public accounting as well as many years of governance experience qualifies him to serve on our board of directors.